 Changes to the Coronavirus Job Retention Scheme (furlough leave)

-- The scheme is not ending abruptly as was rumoured and has been extended until the end of March 2021.
+The scheme has been extended until the end of September 2021.

 Are these changes to the scheme a good thing?